 Sub your favorite keto bread for the paleo cornbread in this stuffing to make it keto-friendly.
 The delicious combination of vegetables, herbs, spices, and pecans in this holiday dressing has made it a staple on my Thanksgiving table for years.
 My family won’t let me make any other stuffing recipe!

 This mashed cauliflower dish will wow all your guests.
 The truffle oil is extra special and “Thanksgiving-worthy.”
 This recipe is the ultimate keto mashed side dish.
 Cauliflower is rich and so delicious in this low-carb mashed potato alternative.
-Your guests won’t believe it’s a keto-friendly side dish (and even better—it’s SO easy to make)!
+Your guests won’t believe it’s a low carb side dish (and even better—it’s SO easy to make)!

 These roasted garlic mashers are another great mashed vegetable option.
 Cauliflower and celery root are a great low-carb swap for potatoes, resulting in an ultra-satisfying, creamy dish.
-The roasted garlic adds depth-of-flavor and a complexity to really help these keto mashed veggies stand out.
+The roasted garlic adds depth-of-flavor and complexity to really help these keto mashed veggies stand out.

 Cauliflower rice is perfect for Thanksgiving.
 I personally love the nutty, savory flavor of cauliflower rice—it’s much better than bland white rice.
-Use this as a great keto side dish for turkey.
+Use this as a great low carb side dish for turkey.
 This keto and paleo rice can even be prepared ahead of time and then finished right before the meal—it’s a perfect time saver.